 Blog

-Things to Consider When Working and Receiving Supplemental Security Income
+Things to Consider When Working While Receiving SSI Benefits

 Supplemental Security Income, or SS, is a benefit provided by the federal government for the disabled or elderly.
 Unlike Social Security Disability Insurance (SSDI), SSI is not based on work credits and is given to any qualifying person.
 It is a “needs-based” program for people with limited income and assets.
 In most states, Oregon included, a person qualifying for SSI can also automatically qualify for Medicaid.
 That said, incentives to continue working are also part of the program.